MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/docs/certification-submission-guide.md

 ### <a name="euii"></a>EUII

-*Informationen zur Identifizierung durch Endbenutzer.*
+*Informationen zur Identifizierung durch Endbenutzer*.

 ### <a name="gdpr"></a>DSGVO